charleslbryant/nucleus/Nucleus/docs/roadmap/readme.md

 # Nucleus Product Roadmap

 ## Purpose
-The roadmap organizes and prioritizes all Product Requirement Documents (PRDs) for Nucleus.
+The roadmap organizes and prioritizes all Product Requirement Documents (PRDs).
 It provides a clear, time-bucketed plan for delivering value to users by grouping features into "Now", "Next", and "Future" buckets.

 ## Structure
 - The roadmap is a single markdown file in this directory.